tednaleid/understanding-git/src/index.md

 download new commits and update the remote branch pointer

-does not move any local references
+does not move any local branches

 !SLIDE
 # fetch